smeylan/LMZoo/README.md

 - Billion-Word Benchmark
 - Reddit web text

+*Note*: Availability of datasets * models should be described in a table, with some elements missing for copyright, compute, etc.

+# Installation

+- Install Redis if necessary, start a server
+- Install AMPQ if necessary, and start
+- Make a virtualenv with Python 3.5+ in the root and install requirements there
+- For each model, make a virtualenv with the appropriate Python version and install the specific requirements file and all dependencies specified in the metadata
+- Run the hello world:`client_example.py`

 # Runway
-- [ ] Test whether the celery queue system works
+- [x] Test whether the celery queue system works -- Yes as of 4/21
-- [ ] how to report progress from Celery before returning the final data
+- [ ] how to report progress from Celery before returning the final data?
 - [ ] How to deploy this as an appliance: get a local version running in Griffiths lab, etc.
 - [ ] Relatedly, figure out how to hangle dependencies like SRILM (C++)  --  docker?